 This is the far easier perspective.
 There are indeed roles that focus largely on social media.
-Marketing Agency clients are either resource-strained or lack the native expertise, so they often outsource some aspects of social media communications to agencies whose mastery of branding, marketing communications, audience analytics, CRM, user experience design and social listening across various social channels and technical platforms can help the client achieve their audience goals.
+Marketing Agency clients who are either resource-strained or lack native expertise often outsource some aspects of social media communications to agencies whose mastery of branding, marketing communications, audience analytics, CRM, user experience design and social listening across various social channels and technical platforms can help the client achieve their audience goals.

 The Producer’s Role

 Just about every job requires you to produce a measurable output.
 That could be a product, a process step, a calculation, a recommendation, a report, etc. As a producer, you need to master certain skills such as content development to effectively communicate your process and results.
 It is useful to develop a “voice” within your team, company, or industry.
 Having an authentic, trusted, competent voice builds support for your ideas and for communicating results.

 Social media channels can help you build and amplify your voice, whether you choose to publish your ideas on a Twitter or Facebook post, linking to your report.
 A blog, wiki or website, a SlideShare-hosted PowerPoint presentation, or a Prezi-based rendering, or perhaps even a short video illustrating your message – all are useful tools and avenues for publishing non-proprietary reports.
 Learning how to produce content is a good start.
 Knowing how to tag your content so it is searchable and visible online is now a baseline skill.
 Having grown up online, dear graduate, you know the importance of tagging and you consider it a natural part of projecting your content and your voice.

 The Analyst’s Role